jonhnet/nginx-googlesignin/README.md

 using its own private key and sends the encrypted email back to the client as a new cookie.
 I wanted this extra step because Google's JWT expires after one hour, less than the length of a typical movie, and my use-case was serving video.
 The authorizer's own tokens never expire.
-(This may be a security hazard depending on what you're protecting.)
+This may be a security hazard depending on what you're protecting.
+However, the script can be easily changed to encrypt both the email address and an expiration date in its private token, instead.